abbassabeti/Temper/Readme.md

 And Finally, run the app.
 As it can be seen from the above screenshots, there is a single tableview with support for pull-to-refresh and Diffable dataSource in the app.

-I also have written some UnitTests for the logic parts of the app which is available under a sub project, named BitPandaUnitTests in the main project.
+I also have written some UnitTests for the logic parts of the app which is available under a sub project, named TemperTests in the main project.

 ## Author